Your child is about to enter higher education, what does this mean?

 Which languages will my child study?

-On the French track, English classes are compulsory (in years 1 and 2).
-On the English track, students will have the choice between French, Spanish, Chinese, German (only on the Grenoble Campus) and Arabic (only on the London campus).
-Gem will not open a language class if a minimum number of students is not reached.
+For the English track, students will have the choice between French, Spanish, Chinese, German (only on the Grenoble Campus) and Arabic (only on the London campus).
+The school will not open a language class if a minimum number of students is not reached.

 Where will my child be able to live?

 GEM does not provide on-campus accommodation for students; however there are many residences within the vicinity of the school.